 But, sometimes I surprise myself!
 Like when I played Set for the first time with a friend.
 We never got to a second game because I won by so much the first time!
 I’ll be the first to admit that I am highly attuned to my emotions but I also have a mind for logic.

 Mathematics gives me a feeling of being uninhibited.
 It’s a freedom like no other.
 Free from constraint or stress.
 When I discuss math and physics with others, I have a sense of well being and joy.
 What is interesting about all of this is, I sometimes daydream or have lucid dreams about mathematics.

-I remember my first math dream which was all the way back in the 90’s.
-I was staying with my mother in San Diego.
-I had a dream where I saw what looked like an ink blot.
+I remember the first of my math dreams all the way back in the ’90s.
+Staying with my mother in San Diego, I dreamed that I saw what looked like an inkblot.
 Quite a bit like a beetle with these ragged edges.
 I started moving toward those edges.
-Moving through three dimensional space.
+Moving through three-dimensional space.
 Patterns changed, morphed, and repeated.
 You may now recognize what I saw.
 I didn’t have a clue what that was as a teenager.
 I had not yet been exposed to serious mathematics.
 Only the subjects that I was learning in school.

 The next morning, for the first time, I saw the Mandelbrot Set.
 It was in a documentary showing the same pattern which I had dreamt of just the night before.

 Moving Beyond Math Dreams

 It appears to me, that the way to open that locked box, is to slip into a math dream.
 I wish I could articulate those dreams, not in words, but in proofs.
 This is another reason why I want to go back to school and attain a BS in Mathematics.
 Perhaps, followed by an MS in Statistics.
 It would be good enough for me to learn a little number theory on the way.